 Chime® is a financial technology company, not a bank.
 Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

-Your credit score impacts many areas of your life, including the loans and credit cards you can qualify for and, in some cases, your insurance rates.¹ Generally, the higher your credit score, the better your opportunities to obtain credit and get better interest rates.
+Your credit score impacts many areas of your life.
+Generally, the higher your credit score, the better your opportunities to obtain credit and get lower interest rates.
+An 850 credit score is considered perfect, but achieving it takes time and patience.

 Chime Credit Builder Secured Visa® Credit Card